 If you're more than 10 weeks pregnant or have a child under 4, you may be eligible to get help to buy healthy food and milk with the NHS Healthy Start scheme.

 Use our benefits calculator to find out if you can claim benefits.
-You may be eligible for some extra money.
+If you are on a low income and need financial help, you may be eligible for benefits and financial help.

-If you're going through a one-off crisis and need emergency help, you can apply for support from our Local crisis prevention fund.
+If you're going through a one-off crisis and need emergency help, you can apply for support from our Local Crisis and Prevention Fund.
 It includes small emergency payments for:

 - food